 If you have been injured on the job, the workers’ compensation insurance company has a right to ask you certain things about your health and medical treatment.
 But never forget that you have rights, too.

-Before you answer an insurance adjuster's questions or sign any releases or make a formal deposition, you should get the advice of an experienced workers' compensation attorney.
-Without this advice, you may jeopardize your right to obtain medical care.
+Before you answer an insurance adjuster’s questions or sign any releases or make a formal deposition, you should get the advice and counsel of an experienced workers’ compensation attorney.
+Without such a consultation, you may jeopardize your right to obtain medical care.

-Contact us today for a free consultation about an open workers' compensation case.
+Contact us today for a free consultation about your open workers’ compensation case.

 Protecting Your Rights

 At Boxer & Gerson, LLP, we have been protecting workers’ rights since our founding in 1977.
 Our attorneys take a proactive role in our clients’ open cases.
 We educate them about their rights and advise them on how to respond to the inquiries and communications they receive from their workers’ compensation insurance carriers.

 There is great risk involved in going it alone on your workers’ compensation case.
 Those taking your depositions and statements are not your friend, and what you say can come back to haunt you.